007vasy/pym-disk/README.md

     * check pre-reqs
     * more status messages
     * add IO speed as a parameter
+    * test delete on termination to make sure

 # Steps to do striped autoscaling manually